crossbeam-rs/rfcs/text/2017-07-23-relaxed-memory.md

 Thread E -------------------------------------------+----------------------------------
 ```

-As we will see, the correctness heavily depends on the "cumulativity" of SC fences.
-Intuitively, it
+As we will see, the correctness heavily depends on the interleaving nature of SC fences.
-means that if a thread A's SC fence is performed before another thread B's SC fence, then A's fence
+Intuitively, it means that if a thread A's SC fence is performed before another thread B's SC fence,
-happens before B's fence, and all information gathered before A's fence becomes visible after B's
+then A's fence happens before B's fence, and all information gathered before A's fence becomes
-fence.
-In that case, we say that the instructions before A's fence is *visible via SC fences to*
+visible after B's fence.
+In that case, we say that the instructions before A's fence is *visible
-the instructions after B's fence.
+via SC fences to* the instructions after B's fence.
 This synchronization is also used in
 the [C11 version of Chase-Lev deque][weak-chase-lev].
-For more information on the cumulativity, see
+For more information on this interleaving
-a [recent understanding of C11 SC atomics][scfix].
+property, see a [recent understanding of C11 SC atomics][scfix].

 Now we consider two cases on the order of `unlink()`'s and `pin()`'s SC fence.